lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details
 *base* must be a constant or a suitable [level alias](#level-alias) evaluating to a single level.

-*offset* must be an integer constant
+*offset* must be an integer constant.

 #### Example
 <pre>